One of the aspects I enjoy the most about doing interviews with successful entrepreneurs, is feeding my own curiosity to find out things like –

 I dived into books about some of the biggest online and offline companies at the time, like eBay, Paypal, Napster, Google, Starbucks, Hersheys (because I like chocolate), and many others.
 I also read key mindset books about making money, like The Richest Man In Babylon, The 80/20 Way, Think And Grow Rich and The One Minute Millionaire.

-Outside of book study, I also was beginning my training in the world of direct response marketing, in particular online marketing.
-I was studying email marketing, learning about squeeze pages, sales copy and watching people like Corey Rudl, Terry Dean and Perry Marshall apply their craft.
+Outside of book study, I was beginning my training in the world of direct response marketing, in particular, online marketing.
+I was studying email marketing, learning about landing pages, sales copy and watching people like Corey Rudl, Terry Dean and Perry Marshall apply their craft.

 With all the repeat exposure to stories and case studies of successful online entrepreneurs, I started to notice patterns.

 What was particularly reassuring, was that these people didn’t do anything incredibly special, or at least they were not any more gifted than other people.
-They applied what they enjoyed, had a little bit of good timing and then when something took off, kept climbing the mountain as fast as they could.
+They applied their skills, had a little bit of good timing and then when something took off, kept climbing the mountain as fast as they could.

 If you are in business, you sell something.
 Every success story is about a product or service, that was a constant.